jgeller1/TriumphSwiftTest/README.md

 # 3. To the moon 🚀

 1. If you've made it here, well done.
 There's nothing left to do from me.
 If you've breezed through this, feel free to show off.
 Excited to see what you come up with (by no means mandatory).
-Please do not work more than 10 hours on this.
+If you've spent more than 10 hours so far, stop!